dude1121/obsidian-vault/01 - Notes/Integral.md

 F(x)\biggr|_{3}^5=F(5)-F(3)
 $$
 # Area under a curve
 Integration has another property in that when evaluated as a definite integral it represents the *signed* area under the function between two points.
+# Integration techniques
+When the integral we are trying to evaluate is not as straight forward as the examples shown above, we need to use other techniques to evaluate it.

-# $u$-Substitution
+## $u$-Substitution
 In the examples above, we have used $u$ for the variable instead of the typical $x$.
 This is due to a powerful technique in evaluating integrals: $u$-substitution.
 This involves substituting some part of the integrand with some arbitrary variable ($u$ is often used) which turns the integral into something much easier to evaluate.
 >[!question] Example
 >Evaluate the following integral.